otto-de/api-guidelines/api-guidelines/global/json/canonical-data-types/rules/should-use-common-otto-decimal-format.md

 Instead, a carefully chosen JSON decoder should be used that uses exact formats like Java's `BigDecimal`.
 See [Stack Overflow][stack-overflow] for more information.

-Examples for the `otto:decimal` format:
+## Examples for the `otto:decimal` format

-Representing fractional values between -1 and 1
+Representing fractional values between -1 and 1:

 ```json
 {